ivanmladek/CinderellaAI/README.md

 2. Add the models to the appropriate resource folders in Xcode.
 3. Build and run the app on your iOS device (preferably with at least 6GB RAM for best performance).

+## Repository Structure

+### Key Swift Files in `SheerpaOnnx/Models`

+- **CinderellaStory.swift**
+  Implements the `Story` protocol for the classic Cinderella fairytale.
+Contains the full story text and methods for generating questions and feedback related to the story, supporting interactive storytelling.

+- **StoryView.swift**
+  SwiftUI view for displaying and interacting with stories, likely providing the user interface for story presentation and user input.

+- **Phi3ViewModel.swift**
+  Manages the Phi-3 language model, including model loading, downloading, and inference.
+Handles AI-driven story generation and manages model events and download progress.

+- **SherpaOnnx.swift**
+  Provides wrappers and configuration utilities for the Sherpa ONNX-based text-to-speech (TTS) engine.
+Manages TTS model setup and audio generation.

+- **WhisperState.swift**
+  Manages the state and logic for speech-to-text transcription using the Whisper model.
+Handles audio recording, model loading, and transcription state.

+- **ElevenLabsManager.swift**
+  Handles text-to-speech synthesis using the ElevenLabs API and the SherpaOnnx TTS wrapper.
+Manages audio playback and caching of generated speech.

+- **Extension.swift**
+  Contains utility extensions for audio buffer manipulation, making it easier to convert audio buffers to arrays for processing.

+- **OpenAIManager.swift**
+  Provides an interface for interacting with OpenAI models (via `Phi3ViewModel`).
+Handles sending prompts and receiving AI-generated responses for chat or story continuation.

+- **SherpaOnnxViewModel.swift**
+  ViewModel for managing SherpaOnnx-related state, likely bridging between the UI and the ONNX-based models for transcription and TTS.

+- **Model.swift**
+  Contains utility functions for loading and configuring various speech and language models, including resource management and model selection.

+- **strathweb_phi_engine.swift**
+  Large file providing Swift bindings and utilities for the Strathweb Phi-3 engine, including inference options, result handling, and engine configuration.

+- **SherpaOnnx-Bridging-Header.h**
+  Objective-C bridging header to expose C/C++ APIs (such as Sherpa ONNX) to Swift code.

 ## Credits

 This app would not be possible without the amazing work of the open source community: